This site has changed to www.freemasonry.nu

 Around the year 1700 there was a shift in paradigm concerning worldview, which changed the world, and which almost killed the profound esoteric freemasonry.
 Before this period the worldview was mythical.
-You saw the world through mythical eyeglasses, and what was experienced, was a world, which was full of angels, devils, fairies, elves, trolls and other special forces, and it was believed that these forces in a miraculous way could repeal the laws of nature.
+You saw the world through mythical eyeglasses, and what was experienced, was a world, which was full of angels, devils, fairies, elves, trolls and other special forces, and you believed that these forces in a miraculous way could repeal the laws of nature.
 Alchemy was part of this mythical view of the world.
 It contained the science of that time but at the same time it contained profound philosophy and psychology, which was only partly characterized as mythical.

-To judge freemasonry you must investigate, how much of the freemasonry in question, which consists of symbols, and how much is only words.
-You must also investigate how many of the landmarks from the alchemistic philosophy, which are still to be found in the rituals of the freemasonic system.
-This is not easy, for although very much from the mythical age rightly is considered as superstition there are other items from that age, which the rational half of the brain wants us to consider as superstition, but which in reality is esoteric wisdom, wisdom which can be perceived by the right half of the brain, but which the left half of the brain cannot understand and valuate, and which therefore is rejected by people, who in their conscious life mostly use their left half of the brain.
-It is by the judgment of a system of freemasonry also crucial to see, if the ceremonies only consist of words, which only speak to the rational left half of the brain, or whether it also consists of strong symbols, which by help of analogies tell the analogically working right half of the brain something, which cannot be perceived by the rational half of the brain.
+If today you should judge what is good freemasonry and what is bad freemasonry, it will be a question of investigating, how much of the landmarks from the alchemistic philosophy, is still to be found in the rituals of the freemasonic system.
+It is not easy, for although very much from the mythical age rightly is considered as superstition there are other items from that age, which the rational half of the brain wants us to consider as superstition, but which in reality is esoteric wisdom, wisdom which can be perceived by the right half of the brain, but which the left half of the brain cannot understand and valuate, and which therefore is rejected by people, who in their conscious life only use their left half of the brain, It is by the judgment of a system of freemasonry also crucial to see, if the ceremonies only consist in words, which only speak to the rational left half of the brain, or if it also consists of strong symbols, which by the help of analogies tell the analogically working right half of the brain something, which cannot be perceived by the rational half of the brain.
 Another problem in freemasonry is, that many lodges are so eager to get new members, that they accept members, who are completely unable to grasp the esoteric part of freemasonry.
-When these members advance in freemasonry, they get the power to determine but do not have the wisdom to make the right decisions.
+When these members advance in freemasonry they get the power to determine, but do not have the wisdom to make the right decisions.

-The picture to the right with square and compasses symbolizes the union of male and female characteristics (animus and anima i CG Jungs terminologi), or in other words the union of the left half of the brain with the right half of the brain.The united man rests on the dragon, which again rests on "the round" (the philosopher's stone with the squaring of the circle and the union of the male triangle with the female square) .
-The picture is from "Viatorium Spagiricum 1625 and an even older woodcut in" De Occulta Philosophia "from 1531
+The picture with square and compasses symbolizes the union of male and female characteristics (animus and anima in CG Jung's terminology), The united man rests on the dragon, which again rests on "the round" (the philosophers stone with the squaring of the circle and the union of the male triangle with the female square) .
+The picture is from "Viatorium Spagiricum 1625 and an even older woodcut in" De Occulta Philosophia "from 1531.

-The picture above is from "Philosophia Reformata 1622.
+The picture is from "Philosophia Reformata 1622.
 Notice the hands of the men, who surround the person who shows " The Royal Art ".
 This picture shows freemasonry in the Middle Ages and has no relation at all to huts of medieval stone masons.
 It was people, who could read and write the international language Latin, who dealt with these subjects.
 The stone masons of this age could probably neither read nor write their own native language.